ezakhar/help/en/basics/analyse-detailed-activity.md

 **Relative power \(W/kg\) = VAM \(m/hour\) / \(Gradient factor x 100\)**,
 where Gradient factor = 2 + \(Grade in percents / 10\).

-For example, for grade of 6%, gradient factor = 2,6, and for grade of 11% - 3,1.
+For example, for grade of 6%, gradient factor will be 2,6 and for grade of 11% - 3,1.

 Source: [https://en.wikipedia.org/wiki/VAM\_\(bicycling\)](https://en.wikipedia.org/wiki/VAM_%28bicycling%29)